Sustainable City Guide to Moscow

 Very authentic Indian cafe Moscow-Delhi.
 You won’t regret it, I promise.

 Danilovsky market will blow your mind!
 It has about 30 food corners?!
 Also you can buy everything from veggies and nuts to different types of Russian fish and cheese!
-Don’t forget cash.
-Other places with similar concept of food corners are Tsentralny market and Vokrug Sveta.
+Don’t forget cash, cards are accepted but not everywhere.
+Other places with similar concept are Tsentralny market, Vokrug Sveta, and the newest one, Depo, which said to be the biggest foodmall in Europe, but I stay loyal to its smaller competitors.

 The only thing that can beat my love for food is thrifting.
 I have to admit that St. Petersburg has better vintage shops than Moscow, but the capital runs bigger events!
 Like Vintage Marketplace, that is The Thing for fellow eco-fashionistas.
 Usually it takes place in historical buildings downtown.
 You will have high chances to bring back home vintage treasures from the times of the USSR.